 - Tips: There should be as much space as possible between the inner and outer tent so that the air can actually circulate.

-From there on, the tent should have at least two entrances and plenty of ventilation (windows, etc.).
-In this way, you provide draft if necessary, which makes camping in midsummer more pleasant.
+The tent should have at least two entrances and plenty of ventilation (windows, etc.).
+In this way, you provide a draft if necessary, which makes camping in midsummer more pleasant.
+Make sure the entrances are large enough to facilitate easy entry and exit.
+This is essential especially in warmer weather when you might not want to linger inside the tent.
+It also allows for better airflow, aiding ventilation and keeping the interior cooler.

 Mosquito net